 University students register online for each semester and summer session.
 Complete information about the registration process is given in the Course Schedule.

 Registration for New Graduate Students

 Applicants are notified by e-mail of their admission or denial.
 Admitted applicants should notify their graduate advisers as soon as possible whether they plan to accept admission.
-Either in an interview or by correspondence, the admitted applicant should then learn the specific requirements of his or her graduate program.
+Either in an interview or by correspondence, admitted applicants should then learn the specific requirements of their graduate program.
 Students should consult the Course Schedule to learn whether advising before registration is required in their major area.

 Registration for Continuing Graduate Students

 Continuing graduate students should consult the Course Schedule to learn whether advising before registration is required in their major area.

 To continue in the Graduate School beyond the first semester or summer session, the student must make satisfactory progress in fulfilling any admission conditions that were imposed, meet any requirements made in writing by the Graduate Studies Committee, maintain a graduate grade point average of at least 3.00, and receive the approval of the Graduate Studies Committee.
 For more information about grade requirements, see Graduate Credit.

 Registration Following Graduation

 Students who wish to continue enrollment beyond the semester in which their degree is awarded must be admitted as nondegree students or as degree-seeking students in a new degree program.
 Students must request a change of major or degree-seeking status from the Graduate School.

 Maximum Course Load

 Full-Time Course Load

 Agencies that grant loans or provide for educational funding may establish different definitions of full-time status.
-The student should be familiar with the regulations of any agency to which he or she has an obligation.
+Students should be familiar with the regulations of any agency to which they have an obligation.

 Under various circumstances, graduate students must register for and must remain registered for a full-time load.
 In other circumstances, graduate students must register and must remain registered for a minimum number of hours; those requirements are given below.

-Holders of Graduate School–administered fellowships and scholarships: Nine hours each semester and three hours in the summer session (in any combination of summer-session terms).
+Holders of Graduate School–administered fellowships and scholarships: Nine hours each long-session semester and three hours in the summer session (in any combination of summer-session terms).

-Students receiving certain student loans should consult the Office of Financial Aid for course-load regulations.
+Students receiving certain student loans should consult the Office of Scholarships and Financial Aid for course-load regulations.